openresty/stapxx/README.markdown

     [1379631383] 13408 cs/sec
     [1379631384] 14682 cs/sec

+Both switch-in and switch-out are counted in this tool.

 High context switching rate usually means higher overhead in the system.
 Ideally we could keep the context switching rate low.